 Use A Little Science To Fight The Odor

-Lemon or orange peel in water to cover with a little cinnamon can make a great simmering potpourri on your stove top.
+Lemon or orange peel in enough water to cover, mixed with a little cinnamon, can make a great simmering potpourri on your stove top.
 For best effect and to avoid another fire, try bringing it to a boil and turning the burner off.

 The eggs may have also done a number on your cooking pan.
 Let acid help you out.
 Coat the bottom of the pan in ketchup and add rock salt as an abrasive as you scrub.
 It may take some time, but this combination can be really effective without scarring your pan.

 If you’re working out how to get rid of burnt popcorn smell, you’re fighting burnt oil, scorched starch, and the paper container.